kluchey/OMG/pages/skew.md

-- #definition Skew just means asymmetrical; many objects can
+- #definition Skew just means asymmetrical; many objects in math do not have symmetry.
+- #MCV4U #eg Two lines are skew in 3D or higher dimensional spaces if they do not intersect (have rotational symmetry) or are